LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 doing it in rounds.
 * **NumberSignaturesPerValidationRound** (default: `10`, v1.31.0): sets the number of signatures validated in each validation round if the document has exceeded the number specified in the MaxNumberSignaturesToValidateAtOnce setting.
+* **MaxTotalOfSignaturesForRoundsValidation** (default: `40`, v1.43.0): sets the maximum number of signatures that will be returned when performing validation rounds.
+* **MaxEllapsedSecondsForRoundsValidation** (default: `30`, v1.43.0): sets the maximum number of seconds that can be used for all validation rounds.
+If the amount is exceeded, the application will return all signatures validated so far.

 * **CanceledDocumentWatermarkText** (v1.33.0): the text of the watermark that is added to canceled documents.
 * **ExpiredDocumentWatermarkText** (v1.33.0): the text of the watermark that is added to expired documents.